|Important note about plant availability.

 Acer palmatum and Acer japonicum

 Of all the ornamental trees, the Japanese Maples are easily my personal favourites.
 Light, airy, layered.
+You will see from the slide-show above (which features multiple pictures of a few cultivars) how radically different Acers can look depending on the season.

 The Acer palmatum is generally seed grown, so there is some degree of variability within trees, but generally speaking this is a delightful small airy vase shaped tree with a 5 lobed leaf, bright green in spring, mid green over summer, turning orange, crimson and yellow over autumn.
 Roughly 3-8m x 4m.
 It is from this species that the vast majority of the cultivars are derived.